NMI Frequently Asked Questions

 You may submit a grievance or a cancel request to firstname.lastname@example.org.
 This request will be subject to the same cancelation terms shown in the table above.

-How much will a certificate from the ASU Lodestar Center's Nonprofit Management Institute (NMI) cost me?
+How much do certificates from the ASU Lodestar Center's Nonprofit Management Institute (NMI) cost ?

 - The Grant Development – State and Foundation Proposal Certificate costs $1050.
 You can enroll early for a total cost of $999.
 Advanced Grant Development – Federal Proposal Certificate costs $1175.
 You can enroll early for a total cost of $1050.

-- Social Impact Measurement Certificate is 8 weeks long and costs $749.
-Early Bird cost $699.
+- Social Impact Measurement Certificate costs $749 with Early Bird pricing of $699.

-- The Certificate in Nonprofit Executive Leadership Certificate is a total of $3,279 for the entire certificate.
+- The Nonprofit Executive Leadership Certificate is a total of $3,279 for the entire certificate.
 BeachFleischman Scholarships may be available up to $1200.
 These individual courses may not be purchased individually.